 You'll see how Alaska Native history is not a collection of artifacts behind glass: this is a living, dynamic culture that you can experience firsthand.

-Or, enter a Southeast Alaska Longhouse—large wooden constructions with no windows and only a smoke hole at the top—that generally housed several families.
+Of course, you can also see plenty of crafts and handiwork: beautifully adorned moose hide boots, birch bark baskets, and tunics made from seal hide.
+Outside, you can check out the life-sized traditional native dwellings to see the richness and diversity of Alaska's Native cultures, including a Southeast Alaska Longhouse—large wooden constructions with no windows and only a smoke hole at the top—that generally housed several families.
 Inside you will find four beautifully carved posts that each represent a different culture.
 Each post is carved and painted with a different theme of respect; respect for family, environment, culture, and self.